-Editor’s note: Do you have pallets you need to be removed?
-People looking for pallets have posted their contact information in the comment section below.
+Editor’s note: Do you have pallets that need to be removed?
+People looking for free pallets have posted their contact information in the comment section below.

 Ten Places to Find Free Pallets for Hobbyists/Crafters

 Free pallets can be found in a great variety of places where pallets are emptied or where they are disposed of.
 Once you become mindful of pallets, whether you see them being unloaded at a location or being set outside to rest against a wall, the possibility of securing a supply begins to emerge.
 Empty pallets might be the end result of a regular delivery cycle, such as the scheduled consignment to a feed and tack store, so once you develop a pattern, you can keep returning to the same location on the day they typically are available.

 Unlikea scheduled delivery cycle, however, there are also “one-off” palletized deliveries that result in unwanted empty pallets.
 For those ones, it may come down to being in the right place at the right time.
 The best pallets are in new condition, with clean, dry wood.
 Pallets that have been used several times can be soiled and stained.
 They are more likely to harbor bacteria and thus are less attractive to the pallet hobbyist.
 For a pallet enthusiast looking for a weathered appearance, however, the latter just might be perfect.
 Here is our list of sources for free, clean pallets:

 - Facebook Marketplace and Craigslist